 The little house below is the Heightly Cottage, built in 1881.
 Most of the buildings here have small wooden plaques stating the name and year they were constructed.
 The fence looks a bit newer than 131 years old.
 It sure could use some straightening.

-Looking down the street, the wooden sidewalks conjured up thoughts of how useful they were when the streets were mired in mud and the best only place to walk was on the boards.
+Looking down the street, the wooden sidewalks conjured up thoughts of how useful they were when the streets were mired in mud and the

 This little cabin had a sign on it that it is available to rent.
 Looks pretty small to me, and I doubt if it has indoor plumbing, one thing that is an absolute must for Don and me.